nrfconnect/sdk-nrf/doc/nrf/ug_nrf91.rst

 .. nrf9160_gps_lte_start

-Concurrent GPS and LTE
+Concurrent GNSS and LTE
 ======================

-|An nRF9160-based device| supports GPS in LTE-M and NB-IoT.
+|An nRF9160-based device| supports GNSS in LTE-M and NB-IoT.
-Concurrent operation of GPS with optional power-saving features, such as extended Discontinuous Reception (eDRX) and Power Saving Mode (PSM), is also supported, and recommended.
+Concurrent operation of GNSS with optional power-saving features, such as extended Discontinuous Reception (eDRX) and Power Saving Mode (PSM), is also supported, and recommended.

 The following figure shows how the data transfer occurs in |an nRF9160-based device| with power-saving in place.